Taylor Walls Player Props: Rays vs. Padres

 Taylor Walls At The Plate

-- Walls is batting .210 with eight doubles, two triples, seven home runs and 25 walks.
+- Walls is batting .212 with nine doubles, two triples, seven home runs and 26 walks.

+- In 51.9% of his games this year (28 of 54), Walls has picked up at least one hit, and in five of those games (9.3%) he recorded multiple hits.

+- He has hit a home run in six games this season (11.1%), homering in 3.4% of his chances at the plate.

-- In 30.2% of his games this year, Walls has had at least one RBI.
-He's picked up more than one in 5.7% and driven in three or more of his team's runs in two contests.
+- Walls has had at least one RBI in 29.6% of his games this year (16 of 54), with more than one RBI three times (5.6%).
+He has also been responsible for three or more of his team's runs in two contests.

-- He has scored in 24 games this year (45.3%), including multiple runs in seven games.
+- In 46.3% of his games this season, he has scored at least once.
+And he's had seven games with multiple runs (13.0%).

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.